dfinity/candid/tools/didc/README.md

 # Candid CLI

-A general-purpose tool for Candid.
+A multi-purpose tool for Candid.

 ```
 didc 0.1.0